eLEAF-Github/WAPORACT/README.md

 #### 0.2 2022/2/10

 - first version of the WaPORAct package as part of the waterpip project.
+Includes:
-Includes basic framework for producing actionable data in a repeatable and clear manner based of the available WAPOR datasets using generic tools.
+- basic framework for producing actionable data in a repeatable and clear manner based of the available WAPOR datasets using generic tools.
+- retreival functions
+- vector and raster support functions
+- statistics functions for analysis
+- basic plotting functions for visualisation
+- basic tutorials
+- PAI pipeline example

 ## In Development

+- review and release of first pipeline notebook for pai's
 - screenshots to support installation wiki
 - addition of visualisations to the wapor_pai.py pipeline
 - functions to create static maps in plots.py
 - complex statistical analysis tutorial for waporact basics tutorials
+- automated reporting functionality
-- crop yield factor pipeline
+- crop yield factor pipeline and notebook

 ## Acknowledgement